Caffeine supplement image

 Benefits by Use Case

 Some studies suggest improved memory recall speed or explicit memory in adults/elderly, especially during suboptimal times.
-Other studies show no effect or even impairment, particularly in children or with spatial working memory in habitual users.
+Other studies show no effect or even impairment.
+Key for You: Effects are highly variable and depend on individual factors.

 Mechanism of Action